Explainable AI via Learning to Optimize: Explainability via Optimization

 \section{Explainability via Optimization}

 \paragraph{Model Design} The design of L2O models is naturally decomposed into two steps: optimization formulation and algorithm choice.
 The first step is to identify a tentative objective to encode prior knowledge via regularization (\eg sparsity) or constraints (\eg unit simplex for classification).
 We may also add terms that are entirely data-driven.
-Informally, this step identifies a special case of (\ref{eq: L2O-model}) of the form\footnote{Constraints are encoded in the objective using indicator functions, equaling $\infty$ when constraint is satisfied and $0$ otherwise.}
+Informally, this step identifies a special case of (\ref{eq: L2O-model}) of the form

-The second design step is to choose an algorithm for solving the chosen optimization problem (\eg proximal-gradient or ADMM~\cite{deng2016global}).
+where the constraints are encoded in the objective using indicator functions, equaling $0$ when constraint is satisfied and $\infty$ otherwise.
+The second design step is to choose an algorithm for solving the chosen optimization problem (\eg proximal-gradient or ADMM~ \cite{deng2016global}).
 We use iterative algorithms, and the update formula for each iteration is given by a \textit{model operator} $T_\Theta(x;d)$.
 Updates are typically composed in terms of gradient and proximal operations.
 Some parameters (\eg step sizes) may be included in the weights $\Theta$ to be tuned during training.
-Given data $d$, computation of the inference $\sN_\Theta(d)$ is completed by generating a sequence $\{x_d^k\}$ via the relation
+Given data $d$, computation of the inference ${N}_\Theta(d)$ is completed by generating a sequence $\{x_d^k\}$ via the relation

-By design, $\{x_d^k\}$ converges to a solution of (\ref{eq: L2O-model}), and we set\footnote{If the optimization problem has multiple solutions, uniqueness of $\sN_\Theta(d)$ is obtained in practice by fixing the initialization $x_d^1$.}
+By design, $\{x_d^k\}$ converges to a solution of (\ref{eq: L2O-model}), and we set

-In our context, each model inference $\sN_\Theta(d)$ is defined to be an optimizer as in (\ref{eq: L2O-model}).
-Hence \textit{properties of inferences can be interpreted via the optimization model} (\ref{eq: L2O-model}).
-The iterative algorithm is applied successively until stopping criteria are met (\ie in practice we choose an iterate $K$, possibly dependent on $d$, so that $\sN_\Theta(d) \approx x_d^K$).
-Because $\{x_d^k\}$ converges, we may adjust stopping criteria to approximate the limit to arbitrary precision, which implies we may provide guarantees on model inferences (\eg satisfying a linear system of equations to a desired precision\cite{gilton2021deep,heaton2021feasibility,heaton2021learn}).
+In our context, each model inference ${N}_\Theta(d)$ is defined to be an optimizer as in (\ref{eq: L2O-model}). {Hence \textit{properties of inferences can be explained via the optimization model} (\ref{eq: L2O-model}); note this is unlike blackbox models where one has no way of explaining why a particular inference is made.} The iterative algorithm is applied successively until stopping criteria are met (\ie in practice we choose an iterate $K$, possibly dependent on $d$, so that ${N}_\Theta(d) \approx x_d^K$).
+Because $\{x_d^k\}$ converges, we may adjust stopping criteria to approximate the limit to arbitrary precision, which implies we may provide guarantees on model inferences (\eg satisfying a linear system of equations to a desired precision \cite{gilton2021deep,heaton2021feasibility,heaton2021learn}).
 The properties of the implicit L2O model (\ref{eq: L2O-model}) are summarized by Table \ref{tab: L2O-comparison}.